keum/SOTM-US16/README.md

 Keynote: Dale Kunce - American Red Cross
 * Corporate mapathon.
 Employee hours of missing maps are matched with donations
-* Estimate population sensity with osm buildings
+* Estimate population density with OSM buildings
-* Use openmapkit for field survey
+* Use OpenMapKit for field survey
 * http://mapswipe.org/
 * Changed from GPL to BSD license
-* Can map with ten dollar african cell phone
+* Can map with ten dollar African cell phone
-* "Putting thongs on the map makes stuff real."
+* "Putting things on the map makes stuff real."

 Using OpenStreetMap for Neighborhood Development and Feedback
 * Field mapping
   * Likes field papers:
-  * Like pushpin
+  * Like Pushpin
 * Georgia Avenue Youth Mappers in Washington, DC
   * 2014
   * Remote mapping of buildings